Dixie85/Cheat_Sheets/How to Git.md

 ### Terminology

-**Repository** - A location where code is stored, either on your computer or somewhere else.
+**"Repository"** - A location where code is stored, either on your computer or somewhere else.
 Also called a ‘repo’.

-**Local Repository** - A git repository on your machine (stored in a folder called .git).
+**"Local Repository"** - A git repository on your machine (stored in a folder called .git).

-**Remote Repository** - A git repository somewhere else, typically online.
+**"Remote Repository"** - A git repository somewhere else, typically online.
 Maybe GitHub or similar.

-**Clone** - A copy of a repository and all its history so that you can work on it on your local machine.
+**"Clone"** - A copy of a repository and all its history so that you can work on it on your local machine.

-**Working Directory** - The folder where your current .git folder is located for this repository.
+**"Working Directory"** - The folder where your current .git folder is located for this repository.

-**Staging Area** - Where files being prepared to commit.
+**"Staging Area"** - Where files being prepared to commit.

-**Committed Files** - Files stored in git (locally .git).
+**"Committed Files"** - Files stored in git (locally .git).

-**Pull** - Get current git state from another repository.
+**"Pull"** - Get current git state from another repository.

-**Push** - 	Move current git state to another repository.
+**"Push"** - 	Move current git state to another repository.

-**Branch** - A parallel copy of the original repository at a certain point in time.
+**"Branch"** - A parallel copy of the original repository at a certain point in time.
 Gives the opportunity to track the same files at different points in the time.

-**Add** - Adding changes to the Staging Area.
+**"Add"** - Adding changes to the Staging Area.

-**Commit** - Storesing a version of a file in history.
+**"Commit"** - Storesing a version of a file in history.

 ### The staging process